WI FACETS Endless Possibilities Conference

 • Autistic Young People: Quality of Life and Shared Decision-Making Discussion with Hunter Markle and Clyde Fruits

-• Centering the Child: WI ACT 20 and Science-Based Early Literacy Instruction with Stacy Gray
+• Centering the Child: WI ACT 20 and Science-Based Early Literacy Instruction with Barbara Novak

 • Empowerment Through Collaboration: Leveraging Assistive Technology for Limitless Possibilities with Dawn Merth-Johnson and Michelle Silverman